nimblecss/project/main-menu-hover-dropdown.markdown

 This page gives details about the **main menu hover dropdown** component.

+Note: Before we even begin, please note that we're using the Eric Meyer's CSS reset file and that's the starting point of all the other work in the Nimble CSS component library.

 ## The goal

 We want a main navigation that would look like a single horizontal group of top-level ("first-level") links.